Guardiola hails 'exceptional' Bellingham after Man City complete Dortmund comeback

 "So yes, an exceptional player.
 I think everybody knows it, not because the manager of Manchester City says it, everybody knows it."

-Half of the midfielder's UEFA Champions League goals have now come against City, after he opened the scoring in the second leg of the club's quarter-final defeat to Guardiola's men in 2020-2021.
+Half of the midfielder's Champions League goals have now come against City, after he opened the scoring in the second leg of the club's quarter-final defeat to Guardiola's men in 2020-21.

 Dortmund coach Edin Terzic was also keen to highlight the quality of his performance, saying: "Jude, like all the other players, gave a great performance in offensive and defensive terms.